Learning Interpretable, High-Performing Policies for Autonomous Driving: Method

 After applying the decision node and outcome crispification to all decision nodes and outcomes, the decision can be routed to leaf node (Step 3).
 This section describes the procedure to translate a linear leaf controller to condition upon $e$ features (\textsc{Enforce$\_$Controller$\_$Sparsity} procedure in Algorithm \ref{alg:algorithm_training}), enforcing sparsity within the leaf controller and thereby, enhancing ICCT interpretability.
 As noted in Section \ref{sec:icct_arch}, our ability to utilize sparse sub-controllers allows us to balance the interpretability-performance tradeoff.
 The sparsity of the linear sub-controllers ranges from setting $e=0$ and maintaining static leaf distributions, where each leaf node contains scalar value representing the mean (i.e., ICCT-static in Section \ref{sec:results}), to $e=m$, containing a linear controller parameterized by the entire feature space of $\vec{x}$ (i.e., ICCT-complete in Section \ref{sec:results}).
 Equation \ref{eq:sparse_sub_impact} displays the procedure for determining a $\text{k\_hot}$ encoding, $\vec{u}_d$, that represents the $k$ (or in our case, $e$) most impactful selection weights within a leaf's linear controller.
 The $\text{k\_hot}$ function, denoted by $h(\cdot)$, takes as input a vector of class weights and returns an equal-dimensional vector with $k$ elements set to one.
 The indexes associated with the elements set to one match the $k$ highest-weighted elements within the input feature.

 Here, $|\vec{\theta}_d|$ represents a vector with absolute elements within $\vec{\theta}_d$.
-We maintain differentiability through the operation in Equation \ref{eq:sparse_sub_impact} by utilizing the straight-through trick \cite{Bengio2013EstimatingOP}.
-In Equation \ref{eq:translate_to_sparse_submodel}, we transform a fuzzy leaf node, for leaf $d$, into a sparse linear sub-controller.
+Similarly, we maintain differentiability and formulate a differentiable top-$k$ function in Equation \ref{eq:sparse_sub_impact} by utilizing the straight-through trick \citep{Bengio2013EstimatingOP} and iteratively applying \textsc{diff\_argmax}$(\cdot)$ (Algorithm \ref{alg:argmax}) for $k$ times.
+In Equation \ref{eq:translate_to_sparse_submodel}, we transform a fuzzy leaf node, for leaf, $l_d$ \textcolor{black}{(represented as Equation \ref{eq:complete_leaf}), into a sparse linear sub-controller, $l_d^*$, with the sparse feature selection vector, $\vec{u_d}$, given by Equation~\ref{eq:sparse_sub_impact}.}

 A depiction of the sparse sub-models can be seen at the bottom of Figure \ref{fig:dt}, where the sparsity of the sub-controllers, $e$, is set to 1 and the dimension of the action space is 2.

 \textbf{Summary:} In this section, we discuss our novel interpretable reinforcement learning architecture, ICCTs.
 We present a description of components of ICCTs, including decision nodes and linear leaf controllers, and provide a differentiable crispification procedure allowing for optimization in a sparse decision-tree like representation.
 To the best of our knowledge, we present the first truly interpretable tree-based framework for continuous control.